HomeLabHQ/loyalist/README.md

 Also strongly recommend using tools like nvm and pyenv for running specific versions of Python and Node for this project

 > NOTE: Additionally install poetry self add poetry-dotenv-plugin to auto load env variables in shell and run command

+## Current production environment

+I'm using compose.slim.yml to run the project on bare metal homelab server, with couple of key things:

+- Each pet project have a separate port that is provided by `SERVICE_PORT` env variable
+- Caddy don't manage SSL certificates, i'm using cloudflare tunnel to manage DNS A records and host service behind strict NAT environment

+For anyone who wants a try in on separate vm instance please use regular compose.yml

 [linkedin-shield]: https://img.shields.io/badge/-LinkedIn-black.svg?style=for-the-badge&logo=linkedin&colorB=555
 [linkedin-url]: https://linkedin.com/in/oleksandr-korol/